wp-plugins/nextgen-facebook/readme.txt

 * Improved CSS on the Social Sharing settings page for smaller displays (metaboxes align into a single column).
 * Major update to the embed/iframe video detection code, with full support for YouTube and Vimeo APIs.
-* Added image width and height meta tags for YouTube and Vimeo preview images.
 * Added support for sharing embedded Wistia videos.
 See the FAQ in order to define the required NGFB_WISTIA_API_PWD constant.
+* Added width and height meta tags for YouTube, Vimeo and Wistia preview images.

 = Version 6.3 =